🚀

 Define

-Objective: Create a streamlined and engaging user flow that minimizes setup time and encourages quick engagement with the app’s core features.
+Objective: Create a streamlined and engaging user flow that minimizes setup time and encourages engagement with the app’s core and premium features.

 Key Problems